 And last but not least, my chocolate caramel ice cream bars made with banana ice cream.

 They’re like a Klondike Bar, but made healthier.
 They’re diary-free, gluten-free, vegan, paleo-friendly and 100% calorie free. <— Just kidding about that last part.
 Gotta keep y’all on your toes. 😉

-If you haven’t tried banana ice cream… you should know that it’s really awesome on it’s own.
+If you haven’t tried banana ice cream… you should know that it’s really awesome on its own.
 I’m a huge fan, but banana ice cream topped with a layer of date caramel, some walnuts and covered in chocolate is just ridiculously good.
-Seriously, these bars are probably one of the best no bake treats I’ve ever posted on here on EBF!
+Seriously, these bars are probably one of the best no-bake treats I’ve ever posted here on EBF!

 One word of advice, do not skip the date caramel!
 It takes these ice cream bars over the top.

 Gah!
 I’m pretty sure these are going to become a summer staple.
 I hope you get a chance to try them.

 - Healthy Chocolate Banana Ice Cream